Dev-Sites/digitalcoaching/PR.md

 Once you’ve come up with a target list:

-Do a quick search on the site to find out if a story has been written about Coach.me (you should also search “Lift app” and “Tony Stubblebine.”
-If an article has been written or Tony has appeared as a guest, that doesn’t mean you can’t pitch the outlet again - just make sure to reference the previous piece to show you’ve done your homework and talk about why your perspective is different.

-2. Ask yourself if you know anyone at the publication or if you know someone who has been interviewed by the journalist.
+Ask yourself if you know anyone at the publication or if you know someone who has been interviewed by the journalist.
 If you do know a journalist, email or call them to find out who the best person would be at the outlet for you to pitch your story.
 For example, if you know a sports writer at the Fresno Bee, get in touch.
 If your friend is willing to do an introduction to the right reporter, that would be best.
 Second best would be to use that person’s name in your subject line, such as “Mark Swann referral: Intro to Coach.me.”
 If you know someone who has been interviewed by a reporter or podcast host, you can ask them for an introduction or permission to use their name as a referral.

 Once you’ve identified a target outlet, the next step is to find the right person to pitch.
 This takes some good old-fashioned research.
 At a daily newspaper, look for a beat reporter in your area of expertise (if you are a fitness coach, go to the publication’s web site and look for a health/lifestyle reporter, if you’re a productivity coach, a business columnist might be the best match).
 Weekly papers don’t have staff that is as specialized, so look for someone who writes profiles of local businesspeople or human interest pieces.
 For podcasts, the founder/host is the best person to reach out to, unless the web site directs you to a producer.